Shannon-Goddard/COV19MAP/README.md

 To-do list
 - drop down box for user to select by date
 would like for drop down box to be created by for-loop. **NOT HARD CODED**
-That way the drop down menue will automatically add new dates as they are updated.
+That way the drop down menu will automatically add new dates as they are updated.